 Diesel power provides two-thirds of the energy for machinery on America's farms.
 Diesel also powers most of the heavy equipment used in construction.

 New Clean Diesel Technology for Farm and Construction Equipment:Tier 4 is Here

 Clean diesel technology is now the standard for all new technology, everything from new passenger cars and pick-up trucks to highway commercial trucks.
 The new generation of technology is another iteration of the clean diesel system: cleaner, ultra-low sulfur diesel fuels; advanced engine controls and combustion improvements coupled with emissions control technology (particulate traps and filters).
-Now, starting in 2011, this new generation of clean diesel technology for off-road engines and equipment known as Tier 4 will be making its way onto the construction and industrial jobsites and farm fields around the country.
+Now, this new generation of clean diesel technology for off-road engines and equipment known as Tier 4 is making its way onto the construction and industrial jobsites and farm fields around the country.
 The equipment used in farming, mining and construction is uniquely qualified to do demanding work.
 No other power source shares diesel's reliability, durability and fuel-efficiency for these off-road applications.

 Diesel engines power more than two-thirds of all farm equipment in the United States.
 Farm tractors, combines, irrigation pumps and other equipment are the workhorses in an industry vital to our national economy and quality of life.
 In addition, diesel engines are uniquely capable of doing demanding construction work - from lifting steel beams and digging foundations to drilling wells and trenches.
 Plus, America's mining sector relies heavily on diesel power to harness natural resources such as precious metals, iron, oil, gas and coal.